woskar/pi/README.md

 ## #1 PhotoBooth

 In this project, the RaspberryPi is used to count down, take pictures accompanied by sounds, create a gif out of them and upload this to the internet.
+[Step by step guide.](http://www.instructables.com/class/Raspberry-Pi-Class/)